Dugong-Ecosystem/Dugong/README.md

 ```

 ## Taxation:
-$GSI is a Tax-Free Token, there is no taxation on buy/sell/transfer of tokens.<br />
+$DGNG is a Tax-Free Token, there is no taxation on buy/sell/transfer of tokens.<br />

 ## Liquidity Pools:
 ```mermaid